 The Boston Red Sox acquired second baseman Denny Doyle from the California Angels in mid-June 1975 to solidify the team’s infield defense.
 But Denny Doyle did a lot more for the 1975 Red Sox than just shore up their defense.

-Interviewed recently in his Winter Haven, Florida home, Doyle still remembers every detail of joining the Red Sox on June 13, 1975.
+Interviewed in his Winter Haven, Florida, home, Doyle still remembered every detail of joining the Red Sox on June 13, 1975.
 “I remember when I was first told about the deal.
-It was so exciting to go from a last-place team where I wasn’t playing much, to a first place team where I would be a regular.
+It was so exciting to go from a last-place team where I wasn’t playing much to a first-place team where I would be a regular.
 I remember the writers covering the Angels asked for my reaction to the move, and I told them I was disappointed.
-I said I was disappointed because I couldn’t get an earlier flight to Kansas City to join the Red Sox."
+I said I was disappointed because I couldn’t get an earlier flight to Kansas City to join the Red Sox.”1

 Robert Dennis Doyle was born on January 17, 1944, in Louisville, Kentucky.
-He grew up in the small town of Cave City, which is about 75 miles south of Louisville.
-He has fond memories of growing up in a warm family environment as part of a small, closely-knit community.
+He grew up in the small town of Cave City, about 75 miles south of Louisville.
+He said he had fond memories of growing up in a warm family environment as part of a small, closely-knit community.

-There is one moment with his father that stands out in Doyle's memory.
+He said one moment with his father stood out in his memory.
 “My Dad was kind of soft-spoken, and when he said something you paid attention.
 When I was about 10 or 11, he said, ‘Son, if you are the first one there and the last to leave and you don’t let anyone outwork you in between, you will do what you want to do and you will be successful.’
 I never forgot those words.
 That’s what I did as a baseball player and that’s what I still do today.”

-“That was the first year of the free agent draft for amateurs.
+“That was the first year of the free-agent draft for amateurs.
 Before that, all the clubs competed to sign prospects.
 Thousands of prospects were drafted, but I wasn’t one of them.
-I was very disappointed,” Doyle emphasizes, remembering that day forty long years ago.
+I was very disappointed,” Doyle emphasized.

 “I stuck around Morehead State for summer school to pick up the few credits I needed for my degree.
 My baseball coach at Morehead approached me and asked me if I would help him out with a two-day Little League clinic he was giving in Ashland, Kentucky.
 I was still disappointed about not being drafted, but I told him I would help out.